TheManOfTeel/Golf-Player-Time-Management/GPTM Cloud App/admin-app/README.md

 ## Insert your API Keys

 Searching `YOUR_KEY` within the app will return two results.
-Be sure to insert your Firebase Key into the `environment.ts` file and insert your Google Maps API Key into the `app.module.ts` file.
+Be sure to insert your Firebase Key into the `environment.ts` file and insert your Google Maps API Key into the `app.module.ts` file. <strong>Keys will be included in the final submission</strong>.

 ## Keep up to date